-Darren Johnson is an expert in green chemistry.
+Darren Johnson is an academic expert in green chemistry.
 He studies water pollution and purification, especially in relation to agriculture and industrial waste water.
-At the University of Oregon he is a professor of chemistry and biochemistry and focuses on supramolecular chemistry.
-His recent research has uncovered ways to filter and capture rare earth minerals from waste water, creating two positive outcomes: clean water and highly valuable metals.
+He focuses on supramolecular chemistry.
+Darren's recent research has uncovered ways to filter and capture rare earth minerals from waste water, creating two positive outcomes: clean water and highly valuable metals.
 He co-founded a UO spin-out company SupraSensor Technologies, which seeks to commercialize sensors for detection of nutrients and fertilizers in agriculture and industrial waste waters.
 Darren serves on the Synthetic and Biological Chemistry A (SBCA) study section at the NIH and is co-editor-in-chief of the Journal of Inclusion Phenomena and Macrocyclic Chemistry (JIPH).

 Chemical twofer: new filter will extract valuable metals and create clean water (Cascade Magazine, Spring 2015)